CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 ### Content Availability

 Content availability determines which tiles have a content resource.
 The content resource is located using the `content.uri` template URI.
+If there are no tiles with a content resource, `tile.content` must be omitted.

 Content availability has the following restrictions: